Mack Lee Hill

-Mack Lee Hill (August 17, 1940 – December 14, 1965) was an American football player, a running back at Southern University and for the American Football League's Kansas City Chiefs.
-He died suddenly after undergoing knee surgery, two days after a game against the Buffalo Bills.
+Mack Lee Hill (August 17, 1940 – December 14, 1965) was an American professional football fullback who played in the American Football League (AFL) for the Kansas City Chiefs.
+He played college football for the Southern Jaguars.
+Hill joined the Chiefs as an undrafted free agent.
+He died suddenly after undergoing knee surgery, two days after a game against the Buffalo Bills in 1965.

 Career

 Born and raised in Quincy, Florida, Hill made the Chiefs' roster in 1964 as a rookie free agent out of Southern University in Baton Rouge, signing for only $300, with an agreement he would only be paid if he made the lineup.
 He wound up as the team's second-leading rusher that season with 567 yards and four touchdowns on 105 carries.
 Hill played in the AFL All-Star Game after his rookie campaign.
 He gained 627 yards, second-most on the team, in 1965, even though he did not complete the season, dying in knee surgery after the 12th game.
 He was nicknamed "The Truck."